-- Prepared by: Yolanda Baldasaro, Superintendent of Education - Presented by: Yolanda Baldasaro, Superintendent of Education - Approved by: John Crocco, Director of Education - Date: June 16, 2009
+Prepared by: Yolanda Baldasaro, Superintendent of Education Presented by: Yolanda Baldasaro, Superintendent of Education

 KIDS HELPING KIDS...CELEBRATING 11 YEARS OF CONTRIBUTIONS

 All students of the Niagara Catholic District School Board are to be congratulated for their participation in the "KIDS HELPING KIDS" project in support of the Niagara Peninsula Children's Centre.
 At the Board Meeting on June 16th, 2009 a cheque for \$44,574.50 will be presented to Jim Marino of the Children's Centre.